axtk/reqsrv/README.md

 ### Custom request handler

-As shown above, the `RequestService` constructor takes a custom request handler as a second parameter.
+As shown above, the `RequestService` constructor takes a custom request handler as a parameter.
 Internal independence of `RequestService` from a fixed built-in request handler allows to handle requests of all sorts and environments (the browser or node) without locking in with a certain request library.

 Here's an example of a basic JSON request handler that can be passed to `RequestService`: